parrel/infiray-t2-pro-reader/README.md

 ## Server

-A proof-of-concept viewer built on the library. `t2pro/server.py` is the only module that knows about HTTP, and nothing in the library imports it.
+A proof-of-concept viewer built on the library, in `t2pro/server.py`.

     t2pro                          # or: python -m t2pro